We recommend reading the PDF version of the manifesto.

 Checkout is the central nervous system of your revenue engine firing off neurons in all directions, waiting for responses, while simultaneously needing to be a seamless experience.
 It is the most complex piece of software in commerce — and simply slimming it down is no longer an option.

 The Bolt Checkout Experience Platform is the missing link in the commerce ecosystem.
 Bolt does everything to power the checkout experience so merchants can focus on the shopping experience.
-It’s not a replacement for the shopping cart platform, but rather a complement that integrates with the vast majority of the major platforms including Magento, BigCommerce, Salesforce Commerce Cloud, and WooCommerce.
+It’s not a replacement for the shopping cart platform, but rather a complement that integrates with the vast majority of the major platforms including Adobe Commerce, BigCommerce, Salesforce Commerce Cloud, and WooCommerce.

 Ultimately, our goal is to help democratize commerce by making buying effortless, everywhere.
 We strive to help merchants of all sizes sell more, grow faster, and be more competitive against goliaths like Amazon.
 And, the Bolt platform does so by solving their biggest three challenges: